-I have personally reviewed almost all of the best bed in a box mattresses and there are seven that impressed me quite a bit.
+I have personally reviewed almost all of the best bed in a box mattresses and there are eight that impressed me quite a bit.
 These mattresses really differ in terms of price, design, and feel, so there should be something for most bed in a box shoppers – to find the absolute best mattress in a box, read on for our full buying guide!

 The Layla is a flippable mattress that offers two firmnesses in one - it should be an excellent match for back sleepers, side sleepers, and some stomach sleepers.